RealityVirtually2019/xable/README.md

 TEMPORARY DISABILITY
 SITUATIONAL

-Here are 3-4 examples of the common accessibility challenges and ways we might address:possible responses:
+Here are 2 examples of the common accessibility challenges and ways we might address:possible responses:
 1. Color-blind user can't distinguish red-green or blue-yellow spectrums.
 To address that, the icon colors go into a high contrast mode or pattern overlay helps to distinguish color differences
-2. Vision-impared user may have difficulty reading labels or navigating XR space.
-To address that, a function could be enabled to allow user to enlarge elements when selected in 3D space.
+2. Vision-impaired user may have difficulty reading labels or navigating XR space.
+To address that, a function could be enabled to allow user to enlarge elements when selected in 3D space
-3.

 HACKATHON SCOPE- goals, constraints and theory of change for open source solution